vatsjijj/Udin/README.md

 Add actual error handling, it's actually bad right now and I desperately need to fix it.

+# Known Issues
+You can't run anything if all the files aren't in the same directory as the command is being run.

+No error handling when the source file is the same name as an import.
+When this happens, you just enter an infinite loop.

 # Installation
 Linux is the only supported system for now.